 -march=core-avx2 (or any of the equivalent

-architecture options specifically for Broadwell for specialists) when
+architecture options specifically for Broadwell) when compiling code.

 -ax-based options don’t function properly on AMD processors.